emilybernard1/BookAndCraftTrackerApp/README.md

 ____________________________
 SCHEDULE

-Monday: Pitch idea, Seed db, Get the back end going
+-Monday: Pitch idea, Seed db, Get the back end going

-Tuesday: Testing with postman and make sure Back End is good to go
+-Tuesday: Testing with postman and make sure Back End is good to go

-Wednesday: Front End
+-Wednesday: Front End

-Thursday: Front End
+-Thursday: Front End

-Friday: Ask all questions I need answered before the weekend Saturday and Sunday: Polish all details
+-Friday: Ask all questions I need answered before the weekend

+-Saturday and Sunday: Polish all details

 ____________________________
 GOALS

-Primary: Make sure I really understand and build a solid foundation of how to build a back end
+-Primary: Make sure I really understand and build a solid foundation of how to build a back end

-Stretch: Front End Design.
+-Stretch: Front End Design.
 I really want to try to dive deeper here this week, because it feels like my weak point.

 ____________________________
 FUTURE VERSION POSIBILITIES

--Make it so the user can decide anything they want to log/track -Could make it into more of an online BUJO
+-Make it so the user can decide anything they want to log/track

+-Could make it into more of an online BUJO